 Active ingredient: 50 mg phenytoin, USP

-Inactive ingredients: D & C yellow No. 10, A1 lake, FD&C yellow No. 6, flavor, saccharin sodium, confectioner's sugar, talc, magnesium stearate, and purified water.
+Inactive ingredients: D & C yellow No. 10, Aluminum Lake, FD&C yellow No. 6, Aluminum Lake, flavor, saccharin sodium, confectioner's sugar, talc, magnesium stearate, and purified water.

 For more information about DILANTIN, visit http://www.pfizer.com or call 1 800 438 1985.